Is Malta Worth Visiting? Honest Review

 13. Easy to Explore

-We have rented an ATV for our entire stay and we had an amazing time driving around the island.
+We rented an ATV for our entire stay, and we had an amazing time driving around the island.
 It just took us some getting used to driving on the “wrong” side of the streets.

 I love visiting smaller islands, such as Malta, exactly for that reason.
 You can drive around without much planning and just see where you end up.